pehor/holiday/README.md

 **Frontend**

+This a very simplistic webapp; Only to demonstrate usage of the api.

 The frontend is served from S3

 https://s3.eu-west-2.amazonaws.com/psys-holiday-users-ui/website/index.html

-It can be used to retrieve the list of user ids
+It can be used to query all the APIs of the backend.
+It gives simple error messages for failed queries.
+The webapp uses webpack to bundle the js and css files and to serve a local server for development.
+Javascript version is ES6.
+Further improvements would entail minifying code, testing the backend, transpiling to es5 for compatibility, moving CDN libraries to be bundled too, changing to react, etc.